how to get free money UK

 If I haven’t already said it enough then prioritising your insurance bills is really important.
 Having insurance on your home and most valuable possessions will give you peace of mind and financial protection.
 Insurances such as life insurance can ensure that you are prepared for every eventuality should the worst happen to you or your partner, or both.
 Could you afford the mortgage payments by yourself if your other half died unexpectedly?
 That’s what life insurance can cover.
 It’s a massive peace of mind and worth paying for, just in case.

 No matter where you live, you should be able to find suitable life insurance for yourself.
-In the US colonial life insurance can cost only $9.95 per month, so it’s easy to budget for each month.
+In the US life insurance can cost only $9.95 per month, so it’s easy to budget for each month.
 In the UK there are policies for as little as £5 per month.
 These are amounts that really can be budgeted for by almost everyone.

 If you are struggling to make room for insurance when you are putting together your household budget, it is worth spending some extra time to see if you can find a way of incorporating it.
 It may seem like a pesky outgoing and you’d rather spend the money on something else, but you won’t be thinking that should the worst happen and you need to make a claim on your insurance!